szmarczak/cacheable-lookup/README.md

-### Please do not user this in production yet.
+### :warning: Please do not user this in production yet.

-### There is a [memory leak](https://github.com/szmarczak/cacheable-lookup/issues/32) that causes the Node.js process to crash.
+### :warning: There is a [memory leak](https://github.com/szmarczak/cacheable-lookup/issues/32) that causes the Node.js process to crash.

 # cacheable-lookup